Multidrug resistance pump: Classification

 Extrusion of compounds by efflux pumps is energy dependent.
 ABC transporters use ATP hydrolysis for efflux.
 The rest of the characterized pumps use proton motive force.
 The increased use in antibiotics has resulted in a concomitant increase in antibiotic resistant bacteria.
-Pathogenic bacterial and fungal species have developed MDR pumps which efflux out many antibiotics and antifugals, increasing the concentration needed for their effect.
+Pathogenic bacterial and fungal species have developed MDR pumps which efflux out many antibiotics and antifungals, increasing the concentration needed for their effect.
 In bacteria, overexpression of some efflux pumps can result in decreased susceptibility to multiple antibiotics.

-Because of their importance in drug evasion such as in antibiotic resistance, there is a growing about of research on Efflux pump inhibitors (EPIs).
-Many promising EPIs come from plant secondary metabolites and small molecule compounds.